denialromeo/borders-quiz/README.md

 Now you can play the game at `http://localhost:8080`!

-You can also play the game on my website [here](http://danielmoore.us/borders-quiz).

 ## Development Guide

 Adding a quiz is simple.
 Just add relevant entries to [borders.json](/borders-quiz/json/borders.json) and [quiz_modes.json](/borders-quiz/json/quiz_modes.json).
 You can also play with some (optional) settings in [settings.json](/borders-quiz/json/settings.json) that enhance the player's experience (e.g. more precise maps, prepending "the", manually giving tougher answer choices than the default algorithm).